ryanwarrick/zaphod_ansible/README.md

 Below are some, but not all, possible future improvements to be developed for the project.
 - [ ] Research more about certbot (letsencrypt) so that I can properly manage letsencrypt accounts and credentials.
 - [ ] Test certbot's renew cert functionality (both running manually and via the configured cron job)
-- [ ] Add functionality to create new 'service account user'.
-Then, configure and deploy server with new service account (instead of current method of performing all functions using standard user account).
+- [ ] Add functionality to create a new 'service account user'.
+Then, configure and deploy a remote node with the new service account (instead of current method of performing all functions using standard user account).
-- [ ] improve nginx configurations to align with security best practices (security headers, server side configs, etc.)
+- [ ] improve nginx configurations to align with security best practices (security headers, server-side configs, etc.)
 - [ ] improve file system security by implementing least privilege on server-related files/dirs.
 - [ ] complete the modularization of the 'app name' so that others can substitute 'zaphod' for 'foo'.
 - [ ] Learn about and integrate Ansible's cloud provider modules to build out automation capabilities such as managing cloud platform resources (VMs, VPCs, etc.).